 There are so many ways to enjoy Exmoor.
-Spend your day on spectacular walks through the moors and valleys or enjoy hugely varied terrain on horse back or by mountain bike.
-These are just some of the fantastic ways to see the outstanding beauty of the Exmoor countryside as well as the beautiful and varied wild life, including the unique Exmoor ponies and majestic Red Deer.
-If you prefer a more sedate day out, there are several impressive National Trust properties that you can visit nearby; as well as beautiful gardens including Hestercombe, Rosemoor and Marwood.
+Spend your day on spectacular walks over the moors and valleys or enjoy hugely varied terrain on horse back or by mountain bike.
+If you prefer a more sedate day out, there are several impressive National Trust properties that you can visit nearby,or picturiques villages to wander around, as well as beautiful gardens including Hestercombe, Rosemoor and Marwood.

 Our village - Exford